ARYANBro/OpenGLGame/README.md

 # OpenGLGame

-This proejct requires **glad** library make sure to downlaod vcpkg from https://vcpkg.io/en/
+This proejct requires **glad** library make sure to download vcpkg from https://vcpkg.io/en/

 **Also install the glad library by running the following command:**